Malmö

 Malmö (Note: Pronounced /ˈmælmoʊ/, /ukalso-mɜː/; Malmö, /sv/; Malmø, /da/.) is the third-largest city in Sweden, after Stockholm and Gothenburg, and the seventh-largest city in the Nordic region.
 Located on the Öresund strait on the southwestern coast of Sweden, it is the largest city in Scania, with a municipal population of 365,644 in 2024, and is the gubernatorial seat of Skåne County.
 Malmö received its city privileges in 1353, and today Malmö's metropolitan region is home to over 700,000 people.

 Malmö is the site of Sweden's only fixed direct link to continental Europe, the Öresund Bridge, completed in 2000.
 The bridge connects Sweden to Denmark, and carries both road and rail traffic.
 The Öresund Region, which includes Malmö and Copenhagen, is home to four million people.

 The city was one of the earliest and most-industrialised in Scandinavia, and the birthplace of several of Scandinavia's largest industrial groups, such as Kockums, Skanska, and Scania AB.
 The city has undergone a major transformation in the 21st century, and today, Malmö is characterised by many small and medium-sized companies in biotech, logistics, IT, construction, and real estate markets.
 It also is home to Malmö University and other higher education facilities.

 Malmö contains many historic buildings and parks, and is a commercial centre for the western part of Scania.
-It is home to Malmö FF, the Swedish football club with the most national championship wins, and the only Nordic club to have reached the final of the European Cup.
+It is home to Malmö FF, the Swedish football club with the most Allsvenskan titles, and the only Nordic club to have reached the final of the European Cup.
+It is also home to women's football club FC Rosengård, the most successful club in the Damallsvenskan.

 The city was Sweden's fastest-growing in 2020, and the population increased by 3,800 inhabitants during 2021.
-As of 2024, almost half the municipal population of Malmö had a foreign background.
-Malmö is expected to have a population of 500,000 by 2050.
+As of 2024, almost half the municipal population of Malmö had a foreign background with the city being home to people from 187 different countries.
+Malmö's population is expected to increase by about 29,000 new residents by 2035 with a total 395,000 residents, and a population of 500,000 by 2050.

-Malmö has a mild climate for the latitude and, normally, average high temperatures remain above freezing in winter, with prolonged snow cover being rare.
+Malmö has a mild climate for its latitude and, normally, average high temperatures remain above freezing in winter, with prolonged snow cover being rare.